DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 Here are some Examples of Skills that are used in Contested Checks, though you are free to decide what makes the most sense in a given scenario at your table.
-1. Tackle Target: Attacker Finesse vs. Target Athletics 2.
-Convince Target, truthfully: Bluffing vs. Target Detection 3.
-Convince Target,
+1. Tackle Target: Attacker Finesse vs. Target Athletics
-deceptively: Bluffing vs. Target Detection
+2. Convince Target, truthfully or deceptively: Bluffing vs. Target Detection
+3. `MISSING`

 ### Epic Events